Harry Potter and the Philosopher's Stone poster

 Status Quo

-Harry lives in the cupboard under the stairs at the Dursleys, mistreated and unloved, unaware of his magical heritage.
+Harry lives in a cupboard under the stairs at the Dursleys, mistreated and unloved, completely unaware of his true identity as a wizard.

 2